takanory/slides/20211120pyconapac/index.rst

 * **Intermediate** level
 * You should know **Python syntax**

-  * tuple, list, dict, if, isinstance, dataclass and more
+  * tuple, list, dict, if, def, isinstance, dataclass, type hinting and more

 ..
 This talk is for interemediate level.
    You should have a basic understanding of Python syntax.